Autism and Aspergers

 You may have heard the term Asperger Syndrome, which was formerly used to describe individuals on the high end of the autism spectrum.
 Similarly, the term Pervasive Developmental Disorder described individuals who were clearly on the autism spectrum but did not meet all of the diagnostic criteria for autism.
 Psychologists and other healthcare providers do not use these terms anymore, as they have been replaced by the broader diagnosis of Autism Spectrum Disorder.

-Autism evaluations involve much more than just tests, and the individual being evaluated may see several different types of providers during the course of the evaluation.
+Autism evaluations involve much more than just tests, and the individual being evaluated may see several different providers during the course of the evaluation.
 The psychological evaluation at Etheridge Psychology is a good place to start.
 We gather a detailed developmental history of the individual by talking to a parent or other person who has this information.
 The psychologist will also interact with and observe the individual to assess for observable symptoms.
 Due to the comprehensive nature of this evaluation, several appointments are to be expected.

 The psychologist may refer you to other providers during the course of the assessment.
 The pediatrician or general practitioner should perform a complete physical examination, including hearing and vision tests and possibly a lead test.
 The medical doctor should decide whether a neurological exam or genetic testing is indicated.
 You may be referred to an occupational therapist for a sensory-motor evaluation or a speech pathologist for a speech evaluation.

-Call us to schedule an intial appointment to determine whether an autism evaluation is right for you or your child.
+Call us to schedule an initial appointment to determine whether an autism evaluation is right for you or your child.
 We are located in Cary NC but are convenient to Raleigh, Apex, and Holly Springs.
 In the meantime, we recommend the following websites for more information on ASD:

 Looking for help with other concerns about your child or teen?
 Click the links below: